ChristosZosi/crazyradio-hsa/README.md

 # Crazyradio-HSA firmware

-In this repository are the source code and the project configurations of the firmware.
+This repository contains the source code and the project configurations of the firmware.
 The Crazyradio-HSA uses the [nrfx](https://github.com/NordicSemiconductor/nrfx) library for deploying and configuring the hardware of the nRF5-Series SoCs.
-I choose deliberately to use the nrfx-library instead of the [nRF5 SDK](https://www.nordicsemi.com/Products/Development-software/nrf5-sdk), as one would expect, because it is simpler to work with and it is not as bloated as the SDK.
+I choose deliberately to use the nrfx-library instead of the [nRF5 SDK](https://www.nordicsemi.com/Products/Development-software/nrf5-sdk), as one otherwise would expect, because it is simpler to work with and it is not as bloated as the SDK.
 Although, I added manually some required sources from the SDK.

 ## Sources structure